 DifficultyBeginnerPrep Time10 minsCook Time5 minsTotal Time15 mins

 As I mentioned in the Potato Sabji post, also made Tomato and Coconut chutney to go with the dosas yesterday.
 Chutneys have a special place in Indian cuisine.
 They are our equivalent to the West’s dipping sauces.
 In different parts of India, a varied mix of ingredients goes into the making of numerous types of chutneys through ingenious permutation and combination.
 They are normally spicy, sometimes sweet and spicy, and are accompanied with different foods from breakfast to dinner, to add that extra zing to the meal.
 Although chutneys are popular everywhere in the world nowadays thanks to the bottled stuff you get at supermarkets, these have been adapted and mutated to suit local market tastes, to such an extent, that an Indian grandmother would refuse to even call it chutney.
+Chutneys are reminiscent of times when grandmothers used to grind them on mortar and pestle, and made them the truly traditional way.
+Even as we recreate the same in our electric mixers, they are slowly losing their popularity amongst the younger generation.

 When it starts to splutter, add onions, ginger, garlic, tomatoes, green chilies and curry leaves.
 Sauté for a minute.